ziyi-zhang-mark/iOS/README.md

 // Enemy - struct
 // 1. immutable
 // 2. cannot inherit.
-// 3. passed by value, live in stack
+// 3. passed by value, live in STACK
 // 4. deep copies/no memory leaks/thread safe
 var skeleton1 = Enemy(health: 100, attackStrength: 10)  // HAS TO BE var
 var skeleton2 = skeleton1   // // HAS TO BE var